 As if this needs to be said, Lizzo is an incredible flutist.

-Lizzo started playing the flute when she joined band in elementary school.
+Lizzo started playing the flute when she joined the band in elementary school.
 She has always been obsessed with becoming the very best.
 Starting with classical masterpieces like “The Carnival of Venice,” Lizzo had once thought flute would become her career.

 Related to her love of the flute, Lizzo was a total band geek during school.
-Starting in elementary school when, in her words, “it was cool to be in band,” Lizzo continued throughout her entire education.
+Starting in elementary school when, in her words, “it was cool to be in a band,” Lizzo continued throughout her entire education.

 “I was that bitch in high school,” Lizzo said in an interview.
-“I was showing up to all the state competitions looking all jazzy.
+“I was showing up to all the state marching band competitions looking all jazzy.
 Band gave me an outlet for my passion for music and gave me my collaborative nature…I believe in people coming together to make that one sound.”

-Lizzo got her start singing while going on walks and blasting B-Day by Beyonce.
+Lizzo got her start in singing while going on walks and blasting B-Day by Beyonce.
 When she realized she wanted to pursue a career singing, she found a band…on Craigslist.

 “Being in the band gave me experience,” Lizzo stated in an interview.
 “It was a rock band.
 I earned the confidence to be a frontwoman.”

-4. Making some “Batches and Cookies”
+Making some “Batches and Cookies”

 “I would be at First Avenue so much that my Uber app knew the location was my work,” remarked Lizzo.